 Thank you for your concern and I am sorry that you feel that way.
 I want you to know that I welcome a dialogue with you concerning the High School and our students’ academic achievement.
 I agree that academics is the primary reason students are in school and I am proud of the academic achievements of our high school students.

 During the year we honor students for their many different academic accomplishments.
 This year alone we celebrated the successes of a National Merit Semi-Finalist, AP scholars, the National Honor Society which is a nationally recognized organization for our juniors, the National Science Honor Society and the National Art Honor Society to name a few.

 At a time when the focus is allegedly on academics and raising standards via the Common Core, the Mineola School District chose to induct eighth grade Junior National Honor Society members at 4 p.m. on June 19 during test week.

-Editor’s Note: Lou Sanders, who has his journalism degree from NYU, and his wife, Grace, a graduate of Adelphi University, founded the Mineola American in 1952, giving the village its first successful newspaper.
-The two have lived in Mineola for 60 years, and this popular column is a signature feature of this paper.
+Editor’s Note: Lou Sanders, who has his journalism degree from NYU, and his wife, Grace, a graduate of Adelphi, founded the Mineola American in 1952, giving the village its first successful newspaper.
+Lou and Grace have lived in Mineola for 60 years, and his popular column is a signature feature of this paper.

 • • • •